abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ---

 In this chapter we will talk about types.
-This might be disappointing, if you expected to learn about as many *new* categories as possible (for which you don't even suspect that they are categories till the unexpected reveal), as we've been giving examples with the category of types in a given programming language ever since the first chapter, and so we already know how they form a category.
+This might be disappointing for you, if you expected to learn about as many *new* categories as possible (which you don't even suspect that they are categories till the unexpected reveal), as we've been talking about the category of types in a given programming language ever since the first chapter, and we already know how they form a category.
 We are also already familiar with the Curry-Howard correspondence that connects types and logic.
-However, types are not just about programming languages, and they are not just another category.
+However, types are not just about programming languages.
+And they are more than just another category.
 They are also at the heart of a mathematical theory known as *type theory*.

-They are an alternative to set theory, as well as category theory itself, as a foundational language of mathematics, and they are as powerful tool as any of those formalisms.
+Type theory is an alternative to set theory, as well as category theory itself, as a foundational language of mathematics, and it is as powerful tool as any of those formalisms.

 Sets, Types and Russell's paradox
 ===

-Sets
----

-So, here we are, back at sets.
-We discussed once, that most books about category theory (and mathematics in general) begin with sets, and often go back to sets.
-Even in a book about category theory like this one, the standard definitions of most mathematical objects start by "It like is a set, but..."
+We started talking about sets again.
+Most books about category theory (and mathematics in general) begin with sets, and often go back to sets.
+Even in a book about category theory like this one, the standard definitions of most mathematical objects involve sets.
+Indeed, a person who only knows about sets may ditch all my explanations about, for example, monoids being a one-object category and say:

-* **Category** --- It is a like set, but you don't see the sets, not their elements (or alternatively: "It is like a set, but elements are connected").
-* **Monoid** --- It is like a set, but you also have this binary operation.
+> "Have you seen a set?
+It's the same thing, but you also have this binary operation."
-* **Order** --- It is like a set, but the elements are ordered.

-**Task:** Provide short definitions of these objects that don't mention sets.
+Or for *orders* as being categories with one morphism, saying instead:

+> "Have you seen a set?
+It's the same thing, but some elements are bigger than others."

-The reason for the prevalence of this set-centric viewpoint (I used to be baffled by it, but now I get it) is that *sets are simple to understand*, especially when we are operating on the conceptual level that is customary for introductory materials.
-We all, for example, group together a set of supplies that are needed for a given activity, (e.g. a protractor, a compass, and a pencil for the math class, or paper, paint and brush when drawing) so as not to forget some of them.
+The reason for the prevalence of this set-centric viewpoint is actually trivial: *sets are simple to understand*, especially when we are operating on the conceptual level that is customary for introductory materials.
+We all, for example, group together a set of supplies that are needed for a given activity, (e.g. a *protractor*, a *compass*, and a *pencil* for the math class, or *paper*, a cans of *paint* and *brushes* when drawing) so as not to forget some of them.
 Or we group people that often hang out together as this or that company.
 And so, when we draw a circle around a few things, everyone knows what we are talking about.

 ![Sets](../06_type/sets.svg)

-However, this initial understanding of sets is somewhat *too simple*, (or *naive*, as mathematicians call it), as, when it is examined closely, it leads to a bunch of paradoxes which are not easy to resolve.
-The most famous of them is Russell's paradox.
+However, this initial understanding of sets is somewhat *too simple*, (or *naive*, as mathematicians call it), as, when it is examined closely, it leads to a bunch of paradoxes which are not easy to resolve, the most famous of which is Russell's paradox.

 Russell's paradox
 ---

 Besides being interesting on its own right, Russell's paradox is one of the motivations for creating type theory, so we will start this chapter by understanding how and why it occurs.

-Most sets that we discussed (like the empty set and singleton sets) do not contain *themselves*.
+Most sets that we saw (like the empty set and singleton sets) do not contain *themselves*.

 ![Sets that don't contains themselves](../06_type/sets_dont_contain_themselves.svg)

-However, in set theory everything is a set, and the elements of sets are again sets, so *a set can contain itself*.
-This is the root cause of Russel's paradox.
+However, as the elements of sets are again sets, *a set can contain itself*.

 ![A set that contains itself](../06_type/set_contains_itself.svg)

+This ability is the root cause of Russel's paradox.

-In order to understand Russell's paradox, we will try to visualize *the set of all sets that do not contain themselves*.
+The paradox occurs when we will try to visualize *the set of all sets that do not contain themselves*.
 In the original set notation, it can be defined, as the set such that it contains all sets $x$ such that $x$ is not a member of $x$ (or $\\\{x \mid x ∉ x \\\}$).

 ![Russel's paradox - option one](../06_type/russells_paradox.svg)